 4. Rain gear.
 You never know how the weather will be, and you don't want to take any chances.
 Make sure you throw a small folding umbrella, windbreaker, or even a disposable rain poncho in your bag when you leave the ship.

 5. A tote bag.
-On your excursions, you'll want a bag that can hold an extra layer, a listening device for an audio tour (such as this one), your water bottle, rain gear, and souvenirs.
+On your excursions, you'll want a bag that can hold an extra layer, a listening device for an audio tour, your water bottle, rain gear, and souvenirs.
 A tote bag is roomy, but less bulky or "touristy" than a backpack.
 Bonus points if you bring one with a zipper at the top so your items stay put.

 6. Extra memory cards for your camera.
 This is if you plan on taking lots of photos with your camera, but don't plan on bringing a computer where you can save files (see below).
 Shooting with a smartphone?
 Save or delete older photos from your phone prior to your trip.
 You don't want to run out of memory when faced with a beautiful town or a perfect market.